shawkui/shawkui.github.io/_pages/about.md

 News
 ======
+## 2026
+* [2025-01-05] I joined the School of Computing and Artificial Intelligence, Shanghai University of Finance and Economics, as an Assistant Professor.

 ## 2025
+* [2025-10] I visit UT Dallas.
 * [2025-09-10] Our survey gets accepted by **IEEE Transactions on Pattern Analysis and Machine Intelligence (PAMI)**.
 * [2025-09-02] One paper gets accepted by **Neural Networks**.
 * [2025-06-26] One paper gets accepted by **ICCV 2025** as **Highlight** paper (Top 5%).